What Is NCCD?

 What changed for the Extensive level in 2026?

-The Extensive level definition has been refined for the 2026 reporting year — the evidence threshold has shifted.
+The Extensive level definition has been refined for the 2026 reporting year.
+The evidence threshold has shifted.
 If your school has Extensive students, this is the single biggest classification change to track this year.

 What counts as a consultation record?